OpenF2/F2/docs/src/index.md

 	<dt>Display App</dt>
 	<dd>A display app presents information to users in the form of a visible widget (using HTML, CSS, and JavaScript).</dd>
 	<dt>Data App</dt>
-	<dd>A data app is a content feed available in industry-standard formats including JSON, JSONP, RSS or app developer-designed XML.</dd>
+	<dd>A data app is a content feed available in industry-standard formats including JSON, JSONP, RSS or custom-designed XML.</dd>
 </dl>

 The F2 specification furnishes App developers with JavaScript code (the F2.js SDK) which allows Apps to run on the Container and provides APIs for communication between the Container and nearby Apps.